 Brought to you by Ski California

-The rare storms, like the one hitting California right now, where we count snowfall in feet, not inches, will have us talking about it for years.
-Remember that storm in Jan 2021…
+The rare storms, where we count snowfall in feet, not inches, will have us talking about it for years.
+Remember that storm in Feb 2023…

 But big snow brings with it very real big problems.
 Firstly, avalanche risk.
-Avalanche danger in the Sierra is rated as ‘extreme’ right now, and avalanche terrain is best avoided.
-Another problem is ‘snow immersion suffocation (SIS).
+Avalanche danger in the Sierra is rated as ‘considerable’ right now, and avalanche terrain is best avoided.
+Another problem is ‘snow immersion suffocation’ (SIS).